meandemo/ng2-demo/README.md

 # Changes

+### 18-jan-2016:
+Further refactoring to prepare the fourth demo.
+Addition of error page to catch 404 errors.
+This does not work on githup.io as it's a fully static server.

 ### 14-jan-2016:
 Refactoring  part of the code for to facilitate  reuse.
 Added slider orientation, demo in RGB slider.